-If I were to say what my most unusual talent might be; it could be that I am very intuitive.
-My family and friends say that I can read them like a book.
+My most unusual talent could be that I am very intuitive; my family and friends say that I can read them like a book.

 Where is the most interesting place you have been to?

-I have had the pleasure of being in some amazing countries; the most interesting perhaps are Turks and Caicos, Belize, England, and Scotland.
+I have had the pleasure of being in some amazing countries; the most interesting perhaps are Japan, Turks and Caicos, Belize, England and Scotland.
 I admired the architecture (especially castles) and history of Europe, and I embraced the beauty and warmth (of climate and culture) of Central America.